Christopher-Loynes/DisasterDetectionTool/README.md

 # Summary

+Developed as part of my MSc dissertation at the University of Edinburgh (2017/18), titled "The Detection and Location Estimation of Disasters Using Twitter and the Identification of Non-Governmental Organisations (NGOs) Using Crowdsourcing".

 A text classifier is used to classify tweets into disaster-types.
 These classified tweets are then clustered using *Density-Based Spatial Clustering of Applications with Noise (DBSCAN)*.
 A disaster is detected if the number of tweets belonging to a single disaster-type exceeds a threshold within a specified radius.
 In the thesis, the initial values proposed are 80 tweets and 20km, respectively.
 These should be adjusted based on the volume and velocity of tweets being processed.

 # Process